What does modern therapy look like?

 Therapy is the one place you don’t have to have it all together.
 You can cry, swear, and get it all off your chest.
 Then we get the fun job of processing through it and discover healthier ways of coping.

-Sometimes in media the therapist is portrayed in a parental “mom” or “dad” roll.
-That’s not acceptable, nor accurate to how therapy progresses.
+Sometimes in media the therapist is portrayed in a parental “mom” or “dad” role.
+That’s not accurate to how therapy progresses.
 As therapist and client, we have a professional relationship and not a parental relationship.

 While therapy covers incredibly personal things, it remains professional so no boundaries are crossed.
 This is for the safety of the patient and for me as a therapist.